Grade Level: 5 (3-5)

 Earthquakes happen when rocks break due to high stress, usually caused by friction of tectonic plates moving by one another.
 The point where this rock rupture occurs is called the focus of the earthquake and is very far beneath the Earth's surface.
 The location on the actual surface of the Earth, directly above the focus, is called the epicenter of the earthquake.
 Most damage occurs at the epicenter.
 The release of force at the earthquake's focus creates vibrations that travel in seismic waves away from this spot.
 There are two main types of seismic waves: surface waves, which travel along the surface of the earth and cause little damage, and body waves, which travel underground and cause major damage.
 The first and fastest body waves to travel from the focus of an earthquake are called P waves or Primary waves.
 Like sound waves, these are compression waves.
 A Slinky™ spring toy demonstrates compression waves when the slinky is stretched out and one side quickly springs back or is pushed towards the other end.
 The rings of the slinky push against each other and travel along the outstretched spring.
 Secondary waves or S waves are slower than P waves and cause most of the damage in an earthquake.
 S waves move back and forth in a shearing motion.
 Secondary waves can be demonstrated by wiggling a rope in a snake-like motion along the floor.
 S waves cause buildings to shake and sway, and cause most of the destruction during an earthquake.
 Aftershocks are vibrations that occur after the main earthquake has passed.
 They can occur for days after the main earthquake and often cause as much or more damage than the original earthquake.
 Megathrust earthquakes — those that are result of two tectonic plates falling beneath each other — often cause tremendous tsunami waves that have been known to kill thousands of coastal people at one time.
 Unfortunately, aftershocks and tsunamis pose a real threat to clean up and rescue crews.

-Seismographs measure the body and surface waves that travel from the focus of earthquakes — or simply, the amount of ground motion produced by an earthquake.
+Seismographs measure the body and surface waves that travel from the focus of earthquakes — or simply, the amount of ground motion produced by an earthquake (Refer to the Seismology in the Classroom activity to have students conduct their own analysis of a seismograph).
 There are two commonly used scales to rate the strength of an earthquake, 1) the Richter Scale and 2) the Mercalli Scale.
 The force of an earthquake is measured using the Richter Scale, which rates the amplitude of the waves — as measured on a seismograph — on a scale from 1 (pounds of movement) to 9 (tons of movement).
 An earthquake rating of 1 to 2 usually cannot be detected by humans, but only by instruments.
 Each number on the Richter scale indicates an increase of ten times the force of the previous number.
 Thus, the Richter rating of 2 is ten times the force of a 1.
 A Richter rating of 3 is ten times a rating of 2 or one hundred times a rating of l.
 (See the Magnitude of the Richter Scale activity and handout for more information.)
 The Mercalli Scale, which measures intensity, is another method to measures earthquake damage.
 The 1931 Modified Mercalli scale used in the United States assigns a Roman numeral in the range I (not felt at all) to XII (buildings destroyed, nearly total damage) to each earthquake effect and measures the overall affects at certain locations.
-(See the Mercalli Scale Activity attachment to view the Mercalli Scale.)
+(Refer to the Mercalli Scale Illustrated Activity for an interactive opportunity for students to better understand the Mercalli Scale.)

 Aftershocks: Shocks or tremors that occur after an earthquake.
 Aftershocks can cause as much or more damage than the earthquake itself.